paps/dotfiles/README.md

 * Install LastPass: https://lastpass.com/download
 * LastPass configuration: "Automatically Logoff when all browsers are closed after 0 mins", disable all notifications
 * Synchronize Firefox
-* Bookmark Tab extension configuration: set body background-color to #dddddd and body max-width to 250px, replace Tahoma fonts with Monaco, set "Source" to "Menu" only and check "Load overview" and "Preserve state of opened folders", uncheck all other checkboxes
+* Bookmark Tab configuration: set body background-color to `#dddddd` and body max-width to `250px`, replace `Tahoma` fonts with `Monaco`, set "Source" to "Menu" only and check "Load overview" and "Preserve state of opened folders", uncheck all other checkboxes
-* Tree Style Tab: disable "narrow scrollbar", "collapse/expand trees" and "indent tabs", set theme to "Plain", set Tree twisties to "None", disable all context menu options except "Close this tree" and "Fix position and width", uncheck "Show tree contents in tooltips"
+* TreeStyleTab configuration: disable "narrow scrollbar", "collapse/expand trees" and "indent tabs", set theme to "Plain", set Tree twisties to "None", disable all context menu options except "Close this tree" and "Fix position and width", uncheck "Show tree contents in tooltips"
-* Search engines: `:dia searchengines`, remove all search engines except Google (set `g` as keyword) and Wikipedia (set `w` as keyword) (add other search engines and keywords as needed)
+* Search engines configuration: `:dia searchengines`, remove all search engines except Google (set `g` as keyword) and Wikipedia (set `w` as keyword) (add other search engines and keywords as needed)

 ### Session startup script